Akshat-Kumar-X/Web-Scraper-and-Crawler/README.md

 # How to Setup

 ### Step 1: Install Java
 - Ensure you have Java Development Kit (JDK) installed on your machine.
-You can download it from the [Oracle website](https://www.oracle.com/java/technologies/downloads/#java11)
+You can download it from the [Oracle](https://www.oracle.com/java/technologies/downloads/#java11)

 ### Step 2: Install Maven
 - Download and install Apache Maven from the [Official website](https://maven.apache.org/install.html)